Battle of Setina

-The battle of Setina (Битка при Сетина) took place in the autumn of 1017 near the village of Setina in modern northern Greece between the armies of Bulgaria and Byzantium.
-The result was a Byzantine victory.
+The Battle of Setina (Битка при Сетина) took place in the autumn of 1017 near the village of Setina in modern northern Greece between the armies of the Bulgarian Empire and Byzantine Empire.
+The result was Byzantine victory.

 Prelude

 In 1014, after decades of war, the Byzantine Emperor Basil II scored a decisive victory over the Bulgarian Emperor Samuil in the battle of Kleidion.
 Samuil died of a heart attack on 6 October 1014 and the Byzantines took the opportunity to penetrate deep into Macedonia, the political heart of the Bulgarian Empire, and seized a number of important cities (Bitola, Prilep, Voden, Maglen).
 After the new Bulgarian Emperor Ivan Vladislav, who in 1015 assassinated Samuil's son and heir Gavril Radomir, had unsuccessfully tried to make an agreement with Basil II, he organized the defense of the country.
 The Bulgarians led by the Emperor, Krakra of Pernik and Ivats managed to return a number of towns and castles.
 The Byzantines were defeated in the battle of Bitola (September 1015) and at the siege of Pernik (summer of 1016).